Strategy (Svechin book): Reception

 Initially received with praise in the military and political circles of the USSR, and acquiring a prominent place in the military schools' curriculum, Svechin's work encountered severe polemics after Frunze's death in October 1925, with detractors denouncing its themes, as well as the author's alleged intentions.
 Svechin was not a Marxist, nor a member of the Communist Party.
 Moreover, his evolutionary approach to the historical development of military strategy was at odds with "dialectic" analysis, at least as this was defined by the dominant nomenclature of the time, although modern analysts describe his approach as a "combination of Hegelian dialectics with historical materialism."
 Nonetheless, it is clear that Svechin's approach shares Marx's materialism, in arguing that "actual, material conditions are fundamental to human behavior and human institutions."

 During the purges of 1937-38, Joseph Stalin liquidated most Soviet military theoreticians and a significant number of the armed forces high command.
 Among the officers who fell victim to the purge, most eminent was Marshal Mikhail Tukhachevsky.
 Almost all the officers who maintained professional contacts in their career with the German military became suspect for possible future collaboration with the enemy or outright treason in case of a war with Germany.

 Svechin was arrested on 30 December 1937 and charged with "participating in a counter-revolutionary organization" and "training terrorists".
 Stalin was, on the basis of political ideology, a strong supporter of "offensive warfare" and disliked the notions in Strategy, as they were understood by the regime, on defense, attrition, and planning.
 In that vein, Stalin understood the assessments of the Soviet Union's "geographical advantages" by the Strategy author as defeatist and advocating strictly a "defense in depth."

 Svechin's name was included in death list No. 107, dated 26 July 1938 and signed by Stalin and Vyacheslav Molotov.
 On 29 July 1938, he was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union and executed on 29 August 1938.
 His body was buried in the Moscow firing range of Butovo.

 He was rehabilitated within the framework of Mikhail Gorbachev's policy of glasnost.
-In 2013, Russian General Staff Chief Army General Valery GerasimovSvechin publicly praised his contribution to military theory.
+In 2013, Russian General Staff Chief Army General Valery Gerasimov publicly praised Svechin's contribution to military theory.